joshenoy/sathyabh.at/content/blog/2016-08-25-the-1800km-coastal-karnataka-roadtrip-part-3-malpe-kavimane-jog.md

   </div>
 </div>

-Since it&#8217;s quite common to have fog come over in no time and spoil the view of the falls, we ran over outside to grab a view of the majestic falls and we weren&#8217;t disappointed.
+Since it's quite common to have fog come over in no time and spoil the view of the falls, we ran over outside to grab a view of the majestic falls and we weren't disappointed.